Detecting Rare Mutations with Liquid Biopsy

 Ultrafast, Confident Detection of Low-Frequency Variants

 The CleanPlex® UMI Lung Cancer Panel is a targeted NGS assay designed for rapid and high confident detection of low-frequency variants across the hotspot regions of 23 genes associated with lung cancer.
 This panel is specifically designed to work with cell-free DNA (cfDNA) and FFPE DNA for precise analysis of tumor DNA in liquid biopsy and tumor profiling applications.
 Starting with just 20 ng of DNA, sequencing-ready libraries can be prepared using a single-tube workflow in just 3.5 hours.
-Low-frequency variants at 0.1% allele frequency can be confidently detected with high specificity using just 30 ng of DNA.
+Low-frequency variants below 0.5% allele frequency can be confidently detected with high specificity using just 30 ng of DNA.

 The panel is powered by Paragon Genomics’ CleanPlex UMI Technology which is a multiplex PCR-based NGS target enrichment method for precise tumor DNA analysis.
 CleanPlex UMI Technology features a simple and rapid workflow and uses a proprietary molecular barcoding chemistry to uniquely label and differentiate the two strands of each DNA molecule.
 The incorporated unique molecular identifiers (UMIs) allow PCR and sequencing errors to be corrected in the sequencing data, resulting in improved sensitivity and specificity for variant detection.